 Dr Eleanor Gunn

 Dr Eleanor Gunn is a Clinical Psychologist registered with the Health Care Professions Council as a Clinical Psychologist and Information Commissioner's Office.
 She holds public liability and professional indemnity insurance.
-Her accreditation can be checked at the following:

 Health Care & Professions Council

 Skills & Experience

 Dr Gunn is qualified as a Clinical Psychologist and has 10 years pre qualification experience working in mental health with children, young people and adults.
 Dr Gunn has experience in a range of psychological approaches including Cognitive Behavioural, Systemic, and Psychodynamic approaches.